Sport

 Share

-In a thrilling CONCACAF Gold Cup final held at Houston’s NRG Stadium, overcame the United States 2-1 to secure their 10th title in the tournament’s history.
-The match, played before a sellout of 70,925, the intense rivalry the American nations.
+In a thrilling CONCACAF Gold Cup final held at Houston’s NRG Stadium, Mexico overcame the United States 2-1 to secure their 10th title in the tournament’s history.
+The match, played before a sellout crowd of 70,925, showcased the intense rivalry between the two North American nations.

-This marks Mexico’s back-to-back Gold Cup triumphs and extends their to ten titles, including three CONCACAF Nations Championship wins.
+This victory marks Mexico’s back-to-back Gold Cup triumphs and extends their record to ten titles, including three previous CONCACAF Nations Championship wins.
 The result underscores Mexico’s strong momentum leading into the World Cup year.

 Share